Yalantis/FastEasyMapping/README.md

 }
 ```

 As you can see from JSON we have two objects: `Website` and `Category`.
 Whereas `Website` can be imported easily, there is an external reference to a `Category` represented by its primary key `id`.
 Can we bind website to the corresponding category?
 Yep!
-We just need to treat `category` keyPath as a full description of object:
+We just need to treat Website's representation as a Category:

 First of all lets declare our classes:
 ```objective-c